 Among the factors most desired in any manufacturing process is a high speed of production per unit.
-FFF / FDM printers, while still quite fast, are currently no match for methods like CLIP.
+FFF / FDM 3D printers, while still quite fast when utilizing a big nozzle, they are currently no match for methods like CLIP.
 However, new research is suggesting ways in which 3D printer manufacturers could boost the overall speed of FFF / FDM printing.

 The research defines the standard speed of FFF / FDM printers as 10-20 cubic centimeters per hour when printing at a 0.2 millimeter thickness.
 The findings suggested a few adjustments to break past the standard maximum speed.
 One suggestion is altering the pinch-wheel mechanism used to feed building material.
 According to the research, a system that feeds materials with more force could speed up the feed rate.